• 1 min read

 The shift: template → module

-A template is “some code you can copy”.
+A “template” is “some code you can copy”.

 A module is a product capability:

-- A clear interface (schema)
+- A clear interface (inputs/outputs schemas)

 This packaging is what makes golden paths adoptable.